 This coordination happens once every few minutes to several hours depending on factors like your usage, your movement, and the geographic location of the towers.
 The log of tower connections is kept for varying lengths of time based on the company’s policies.

-Hide From Your Mobile Provider
+How To Hide From Your Cellphone Company

 There are a few ways to stop your phone from updating your mobile provider.